-Side Life is a science fiction novel with a bit of mystery/thriller thrown in.
+It’s a science fiction novel with a bit of mystery/thriller thrown in.
 The complexities of the machine are presented one by one, starting with the appearance of a cat, just one in a series of crazy changes that toy with the main character’s life.
 There are mysterious notebooks with notes that never change, computers with passwords that reveal different details about the machine he’s decided to use without full knowledge of its effects.
 There are cryptic drawing peppered throughout the novel that add to the mystery and, at times, to the horror of what’s happening to this unsuspecting man.
 It felt a bit like a treasure hunt, and there was no way of knowing what would be around the next corner.

 The stories of these hosts (for lack of a better word) are meticulously crafted, bordering between delightful and terrifying.
 We see Winston Churchill, we see a few war-ravaged men, we see foragers and hunters of the past and super soldiers of the future.
 There are so many different lives packed into this single narrative, and it’s a daunting task to dissasemble their complex influences on the plot.
 Their memories and actions stay with him, becoming a part of him so that by the end, he’s a conglomeration of so many different times, places and experiences that he barely knows who he is anymore.
 I’m amazed at the author’s ability to deftly switch between narratives with clarity.

-If you start thinking too much about the deeper messages of Side Life, you can lose yourself a bit.
+If you start thinking too much about the deeper messages of the novel, you can lose yourself a bit.
 You start to think about the infinite versions of yourself, the many different ways your life could have played out had you taken a right instead of a left, had you said hello instead of stared shyly at the floor.
 The author raises questions about what it is to exist and what that could possibly mean.
 The book makes you doubt your current reality, to look at the pieces and strings holding it together.
 Needless to say, I spent a couple of hours trying to wrap my head around everything.
 It’s very rare that a book has this much of an impact on me.

 We see the main character’s deepest fears and desires play out unabashedly, as he desperately tries to find a version of his life that he’s happy with, where everything aligns and he can be the best version of himself.
 Of course, that possibility is one in an infinite amount of possibilities and he never fully gets there.
 There are so many factors to consider here, especially when you add in the ability of others to travel through the device and alter his reality.
 It’s constantly a mess and he can never go back.
 His feelings are strewn about the page and by the end, I felt wrapped up in his narrative, experiencing the heartbreak and the longing to get back to a daughter that would never exist again.